anniezhang2288/python-git/README.md

-# PyGit - Minimal Python Git Implementation
+# Gitpy - Minimal Git Implementation in Python
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 PyGit is a minimal implementation of Git in Python, capable of basic Git operations like committing and pushing to GitHub.